Lake Superior Biodiversity Conservation Strategy

 Report review process

 A draft version of the Lake Superior Biodiversity Conservation Assessment report was circulated to the Lake Superior expert list in late February 2013 for review.
-The Lake Superior expert list also received an invitation to participate in a series of webinars, which provided an opportunity to discuss the report with others, ask questions and provide input.
+The Lake Superior expert list also received an invitation to participate in a series of webinars.
+These provided an opportunity to discuss the report with others, ask questions and provide input.

 The Lake Superior Biodiversity Conservation Strategy underwent a similar review process.
 A series of introductory webinars was held, followed by periods of regional engagement and input.
-Both the lakewide Biodiversity Conservation Strategy and the 20 regional plans were subject to open review, and the input received was used to refine the Strategy and plans.
+Both the lake-wide Biodiversity Conservation Strategy and the 20 regional plans were subject to open review.
+The input received was used to refine the strategy and plans.

 Click to open in new window or right-click to save.

 - Lake Superior Biodiversity Conservation Assessment Project Sheet [PDF 470KB]

 - Lake Superior Biodiversity Conservation Assessment Introductory Webinar Presentation [PDF 1.6MB]

 - Lake Superior Experts Distribution List [PDF 309KB]